w1ldc4rd-w1z4rd/command-line-collective/2024/03-27-ollama-local-llms/05-ollama-custom-model-files.md

 - **`FROM` (Required)**: Specifies the base model to use.
 For example, `FROM llama2` indicates that the model is based on LLaMA-2.
 - **`PARAMETER`**: Sets various parameters for running the model, such as temperature, context window size, and more.
-- **`TEMPLATE`**: Defines the full prompt template to be sent to the model, which can include system messages, user prompts, and model responses.
+- **`TEMPLATE`**: Is a structured format used to organize the input and output for a language model.
+It defines how the interaction between the user and the model should be formatted, including placeholders for various parts of the conversation, such as system messages, user prompts, and model responses.
+The template helps ensure that the model receives and generates information in a consistent and structured manner.
+For more information on how to define and customize templates in Ollama, you can refer to the [official documentation on the `TEMPLATE` parameter](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#template).
 - **`SYSTEM`**: Specifies a system message that can be used to guide the behavior of the chat assistant.
-- **`ADAPTER`**: Defines any LoRA adapters to apply to the model for fine-tuning.
+- **`ADAPTER`**: Specifies any LoRA (Low-Rank Adaptation) adapters that should be used to adjust the model for specific tasks.
+This approach helps in refining the model's performance without needing to update all its parameters.
 - **`LICENSE`**: Indicates the legal license under which the model is shared or distributed.
 - **`MESSAGE`**: Used to specify message history for the model to consider when responding.